Greenland: Home rule and self-rule (1945–present)

-This gave Greenland limited autonomy with its own legislature taking control of some internal policies, while the Parliament of Denmark maintained full control of external policies, security, and natural resources.
+Due to political complications in relation to Denmark's entry into the European Common Market in 1972, Denmark began to seek a different status for Greenland, resulting in the Home Rule Act of 1979.
+A referendum was held on 17 January 1979.
+This gave Greenland limited autonomy, with its own legislature taking control of some internal policies, while the Parliament of Denmark maintained full control of external policies, security, and natural resources.
 The law came into effect on 1 May 1979.
-The Queen of Denmark, Margrethe II, remains Greenland's head of state.
-In 1985, Greenland left the European Economic Community (EEC) upon achieving self-rule, as it did not agree with the EEC's commercial fishing regulations and an EEC ban on seal skin products.
+The Danish monarch remains Greenland's head of state.
+In 1985, Greenland left the European Economic Community (EEC), as it did not agree with the EEC's commercial fishing regulations and an EEC ban on sealskin products.

 Greenland voters approved a referendum on greater autonomy on 25 November 2008.
 According to one study, the 2008 vote created what "can be seen as a system between home rule and full independence".

-On 21 June 2009, Greenland gained self-rule with provisions for assuming responsibility for self-government of judicial affairs, policing, and natural resources.
+On 21 June 2009, Greenland gained self-rule with provisions for assuming responsibility for self-government of its judicial affairs, policing matters, and natural resources.
 Also, Greenlanders were recognized as a separate people under international law.
-Denmark maintains control of foreign affairs and defence matters.
-Denmark upholds the annual block grant of 3.2 billion Danish kroner, but as Greenland begins to collect revenues of its natural resources, the grant will gradually be diminished.
-This is generally considered to be a step toward eventual full independence from Denmark.
-Greenlandic was declared the sole official language of Greenland at the historic ceremony.
+Denmark maintains control of the territory's foreign affairs and defence matters, and upholds an annual block grant of 3.2 billion Danish kroner.
+As Greenland begins to collect revenues from its natural resources, this grant will gradually be diminished; this is generally considered to be a step toward the territory's eventual full independence from Denmark.
+In 2012, Greenlandic was declared the sole official language of Greenland at a historic ceremony.
+In February 2024, Naalakkersuisut released a policy document outlining the territory's goal of asserting greater autonomy in international affairs.
+The strategy emphasizes Greenland's right to influence decisions that impact its future.
+Key objectives include strengthening relations with Arctic North America, promoting regional peace, enhancing security cooperation within the Kingdom of Denmark and NATO, and addressing the growing global interest in the Arctic from major powers such as the United States, Canada, Russia, and China.